 We hope you don’t mind getting messy.
 If you order at Popeyes, you’ll be picking the breading off your chicken because they don’t offer any grilled meat.

-Popeyes has a live well menu that offers food options for under 350 calories.
+Popeyes used to have a live well menu that offers food options for under 350 calories.
+However, we don’t see this on the menu anymore.
 While none of these foods are low-carb, you can improvise by ordering a single chicken thigh and wing for 280 and 210 calories, respectively.

 Thighs, legs, and wings tend to have more fat than chicken breasts, so you’ll be keeping your dietary fat levels up if needed.
 Popeyes also has blackened tenders for around 170 calories per three tenders.
 These are batter-free and non-breaded, according to the website.